The History of Sarah Bush Lincoln Health System

 The Health System’s many advancements in electronic technology were recognized by Health Forum (an American Hospital Association Company) in 2006 when it named Sarah Bush Lincoln as one of the 25 “Most Wired Small and Rural Hospitals.”
 The award focuses on how hospitals use information technologies in quality and customer service, public health and safety, and business processes and workforce issues.

 And yet another award was given to Sarah Bush Lincoln in 2006: the Governor’s PATH Award (People Are Today’s Heroes).
-It recognizes Sarah Bush Lincoln's commitment and dedication to improving the health and wellness of women through its Heart Smart for Women (heart health education and exercise) program.
+It recognized Sarah Bush Lincoln's commitment and dedication to improving the health and wellness of women through its Heart Smart for Women (heart health education and exercise) program.

+In 2007, Sarah Bush Lincoln began phasing in a new system at its extended campus clinics that allowed healthcare providers to have access to a patient’s medical records no matter where they are treated in the SBL network.
 This ground-breaking venture, partially funded through a grant from the Agency for Healthcare Research and Quality (AHRQ), was so cutting edge at the time that less than 5 percent of hospitals in the nation had implemented an ambulatory electronic medical record connected to its doctor offices.

-In 2009, Sarah Bush Lincoln was recognized for being in the top one percent of hospitals in the United States for its use of electronic medical records (EMRs).
-The honor came following an evaluation by the Healthcare Information Management and Systems Society (HIMSS), an organization that provides leadership on the use of healthcare information technology.
+In 2009, Sarah Bush Lincoln was recognized by Healthcare Information Management and Systems Society (HIMSS) for being in the top one percent of hospitals in the United States for its use of electronic medical records (EMRs).
+SBL was again named to the nation’s Most Wired Small and Rural Hospitals, a study released by Hospitals & Health Networks magazine.

 Revising its Mission, Vision and Values in 2007, Sarah Bush Lincoln embarked on a journey entitled “Excellence a Way of Life” to enhance care.
 Designed to move SBL from being a very good organization to being a great one, the initiative has helped improve the level of service and patient experience scores have continued to rise.